vbidare/EELCT/README.md

   fully qualified path name of the installation directory/twitter_nlp/ eg - /home/abhi/twitter_nlp/
 - The entity recognizer takes some time to load the model files into memory, so please be patient!!!
+- The tweets to be processed should be kept in a file named 'tweetTmp.txt'(one tweet per line) in the directory where you are running the project from.
+If you are running the project from the command line this file should be present in the same folder as your Main.class file.
+Else if you are ruuning the project from Eclipse IDE, this file should be present in the root directory of your project.

 ##Setup for Sentiment Analysis
 - The following python modules must be installed -